Number 96 (TV series): Broadcasting and production

 The premise, original story outlines, and original characters were devised by series creator David Sale, who had also written for the TV comedy satire series The Mavis Bramston Show.
 Sale also wrote the scripts for the first episodes of Number 96 and continued as a script writer and storyliner for much of the show's run.

 A building at 83 Moncur Street, Woollahra, was used for exterior establishing shots of the block of flats.
-The majority of taping was done on sets at Channel Ten's studio based then in North Ryde, Sydney.
+The majority of the recording was done on sets at the studios of Channel Ten based then in North Ryde, Sydney.